Jouramie/hanabot/src/domain/ADR-domain-modelization.md

 A Player has a Hand.

 A PlayerHand contains PlayerCards.
-- PlayerCards = knownCard or ProbableCards + drawnTurn
+- PlayerCards = knownCard or ProbableCards + drawTurn + drawId

+### drawnId
+- Identify uniquely a card in a player hand.

 ## Stack